-2.5 Through-hull connections
+2.5 Through-Hull Connections

 All of SubjuGator's through-hull connections use Fischer Connectors hermetic locking plugs and receptacles.
 All fourteen connectors can be used underwater to a depth of 80 meters.
-The most unique connector passes 4 RG-178 coaxial cables for the hydrophones through the hull.
-The devices connected are 4 (out of 6) thrusters, shore-power, hydrophones, ball dropper, claw grabber, kill switch, Ethernet, both cameras, a color sensor, and one spare port for future expansion.
+The most unique connector passes four RG-178 coaxial cables for the hydrophones through the hull.
+The devices connected are four (out of six) thrusters, shore-power, hydrophones, ball droppers, kill switch, Ethernet, two cameras, and two spare port for future expansion.